chazlarson/Plex-Meta-Manager-Wiki/metadata/dynamic.md

   </tr>
 </table>

-* `actor_depth` searches the top billed actor per movie they they are in (i.e. if they play a cameo role, this is unlikely to be counted)
+* `actor_depth` searches the top billed actor per movie they are in (i.e. if they play a cameo role, this is unlikely to be counted)
 * `actor_minimum` is the minimum number of times the actor must appear within `actor_depth` for the collection to be created.

 #### Example: